igaurab/dotfiles/README.md

 > The necessary fonts are located on .fonts folder.
-Copy the fonts to ~/.fonts If you are using gnmoe, the fonts installed will not show on your preferences of your terminal.
+Copy the fonts to ~/.fonts If the installed fonts doesn't show up on the preferences of your terminal.
 You will have to install `Gnome Tweaks` and setup the system wise fonts.
 The font I have used is `Fura Code Mono Medium"

 # Final Screenshot